w-henderson/Unlimited-YouTube-Search/README.md

 Unlimited YouTube Search (UYTS) is a quick and easy way to search YouTube from your Python program without the need for the YouTube Data API.
 It's a Python port of [youtube-scrape](https://github.com/HermanFassett/youtube-scrape) by [Herman Fassett](https://github.com/HermanFassett) and has the majority of its features.

 ## How do I install it?
-Simply clone the repo to your PC, navigate to its folder, and run `python setup.py install`.
-This will install UYTS and its dependencies.
+Simply run `pip install unlimited-youtube-search` in the command prompt to install it from the Python Package Index.
+Alternatively, clone the repo to your PC, navigate to its folder, and run `python setup.py install`.
+Both of these methods will install UYTS and its dependencies.

 ## How do I use it?
 You'll need to import `uyts` at the start of your project in order to use Unlimited YouTube Search.
 From then on, you can search YouTube using `search = uyts.Search('search query')`.
 This returns a search object which has the attribute `results` storing a list of Video, Playlist and Channel objects.
 For example, if the first result is a video, you could run `print(search.results[0].title)` to see its title.
 For more information, read on.